passageidentity/example-python/02-Custom-Registration/README.md

 ## Configuring a Flask Server

-The [passage-identity](https://pypi.org/project/passage-identity/) package depends on a PASSAGE_APP_ID environment variable being set.
-An application's ID can be copied off of the Passage Console.
-In this example app, we use the environmnet variable to initialize the Passage SDK and in the HTML template for the login page.
+The [passage-identity](https://pypi.org/project/passage-identity/) package requires a Passage App ID and an optional API Key for more advanced functionality.
+An application's ID and API Key can be copied off of the Passage Console.
+In this example app, we use the environment variable to initialize the Passage SDK and in the HTML template for the login page.

 To run this example app, make a virtual environment and run the following commands (the environment variables are stored in `.flaskenv`).